Jana1872001/reading/Spring Security/JWT.md

 # JWT
 JSON Web Token (JWT) is a popular user authentication standard, used to securely exchange information online.
+JWTs can be used to authorize access to resources and services.

 This token is made up of three components:
 1. A header that specifies the algorithm used to encrypt the contents of the token.